jahaltom/mtDNA-Pre-term-birth-association-/README.md

 >
 ```
 Fit models predicting gestational age using main/sub haplogroups, PCA/MDS comps calculated from all populations, and sex.

+### Predicting gestational age using (PCA All Populations, Main Haplogropup, and sex)
 ```
 > glm.fit=glm(gday~MainHap + sex + PC1.M_All  + PC2.M_All  + PC3.M_All  + PC4.M_All  + PC5.M_All , data=df  )
 > summary (glm.fit )